peteash10/bugpowder/README.md

 From 1988 to the early 2000s I amassed a collection of thousands of self published comics and zines, mostly from the UK small press comics scenes but also from across the world covering all manner of subjects.
 I ran a review zine, TRS, and a mail order distro, BugPowder, which meant people sent me unsolicited copies of their zines for review or sale.
 I drifted away from the scene from around 2003 but kept all the zines in boxes.

-In 2024, while signed off work with Long-Covid-related stuff, I decided to start scanning them, opening the first box and starting from the top.
-This page shows my progress.
+In 2024, while signed off work with Long-Covid-related stuff, I decided to start scanning them, opening the first box of A5 zines and scanning a handful each evening.
+This page documents my progress.

 Pete Ashton
 *pete@peteashton.com*